axibase/axibase-collector-docs/jobs/jmx.md

 ### Entity Name

 If not specified by the user, the entity name is set to the value of the **Host** field by the database.
-The user may override this feature, for example, if the **Host** field contains a DNS hostname, but the user needs to collect data under a short hostname of the server where the Java application is running.
+The user can override this feature, for example, if the **Host** field contains a DNS hostname, but the user needs to collect data under a short hostname of the server where the Java application is running.

 In addition, the entity name can be retrieved dynamically by specifying the MBean Object Name followed by `>` and the attribute name (`mbean>attribute`).
 For example: